ilabcode/pyhgf/docs/source/notebooks/Exercise_1_Using_the_HGF.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

-Hierarchical Filters are built on this notion that we can embed stochatic nodes and make them depends on each others and use this as a generative model of hidden states of the world.
+Hierarchical Filters are built on the notion that we can embed stochastic nodes and make them depend on each other and use this as a generative model of hidden states of the world.

 We therefore want to create agents that can use this principle to filter the sensory inputs they receive.
 But this time we have to think the other way.
-We do not want to generate data top-down (as in the function you wrote above), we already have the dat in the form of sensory inputs.
-We want to provide this sensory input to the model and update the probabilistic nodes accordingly, so that they continue to predict the next sensory input reasonably well.
+We do not want to generate data top-down (as in the function you wrote above), we already have the data in the form of sensory inputs.
+We want to provide this sensory input to the model and update the probabilistic nodes accordingly so that they continue to predict the next sensory input reasonably well.

-This requires to propagate updates on the sufficient statistics and send prediction-error to the parent nodes.
+This requires propagating updates on sufficient statistics and sending precision-weighted prediction errors to the parent nodes.
 The pyhgf package implements this process with the corresponding update equation so the model can take as input a time series and infer the more likely generative structure that created the values.
 This can be extremely useful if you want to work with time series that have varying levels of volatility (i.e. meta-volatility).
 In the following example, we illustrate how we can use the Hierarchical Gaussian Filter to filter and predict inputs in a continuous node.

 ```{code-cell} ipython3
 # create a two-levels continuous HGF